secretuniversity/secret-counter-vuejs-box/app/tutorial/guide.md

 test result: ok.
 3 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.00s
 ```

 Nicely done.
-If you've made it this far, you should have a good understanding of how queries work in the context of secret smart contracts, and you even know how to properly test your queries!
+If you've made it this far, you should have a good understanding of how queries work in the context of secret contracts, and you even know how to properly test your queries!

-## Executing Transactions
+## Incrementing and Reseting the Counter's Value

-Now, we'll work on the messages that route to the `execute()` entry point of our contract:
+In the following steps, we'll work on coding the functions for the `Increment` and `Reset` messages, that are routed to the `execute()` entry point of our contract:

 - Increment - adds 1 to the counter
 - Reset - set the value of the counter